cmaloney/dcos-docs/_pages/usage/cli/update.md

 You can downgrade an existing DC/OS CLI installation to an older version.

-**Tip:** Downgrading is necessary if you are running an older version of DC/OS and want to reinstall the DC/OS CLI.
+**Tip:** Downgrading is necessary if you are using DC/OS 1.6.0 or earlier.

 1. Delete your DC/OS CLI installation directories: